Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 ## Summary:

-The purpose of the project is to build a site where users can play the quiz, tracked their scores and that admin can easily modify data base, add new questions, delete old ones and to delete users.
+The purpose of the project is to build a site where users, can play the quiz, tracked their scores and also where admin can easily modify data base, add and delete users and questions.

-This site allows users to play short general knowledge quiz and to track their scores.
+This site allows users to play short general knowledge quiz.

 ### The project has the following sections:

-- Home page contains main image and navigation bar with access to quiz, login, register
+- Home page contains main image and navigation bar with access to quiz, login and register

 - Login page contains username field, password filed and login button